CharlesWLudwig/DevOps/README.md

 The "Hello-World!"
 App is evidence that I can test and containerize and build the original capstone Nodejs app from ITJ's repo.
 The "Hello-Devops!"
 App is evidence I can update the original "Hello-World!"
 Container in ansible remotely, without having to commit many files locally.

+The Dockerfile is the same for both the Hello-World and the Hello-Devops. application, but the Ansible playbook is what updates the Node.js application.